echobom/UERANSIM-wiki/Installation.md

 ### Dependencies

-Firstly it would be better to update your apt repositories and upgrade the programs.
+Firstly it's better to update your apt repositories and upgrade the programs.

 ```
 sudo apt update